ascardoso/python/README.md

    Run with --all or a given contact.

-   To run these scripts from terminal place them in a folder that is in PATH and run 'chmod +x <script>
+   To run these scripts from terminal place them in a folder that is in PATH and run 'chmod +x <script>'